 To encrypt and protect the volume with a password using Disk Utility, you must erase the volume first.
 If the volume contains files you want to save, be sure to copy them to another volume.

 Important: You can encrypt your data without erasing it by turning on FileVault in the Security & Privacy pane of System Preferences (see Encrypt Mac data with FileVault).
-You can also encrypt a disk and protect it with a password without erasing it by Control-clicking the disk in the Finder, then choose “Encrypt disk name”.
+You can also encrypt a disk and protect it with a password without erasing it (Control-click the disk in the Finder, then choose “Encrypt disk name”.
 See Encrypt disks or memory cards to protect your Mac information.

 In the Disk Utility app on your Mac, choose View > Show All Devices.